lesedipitsi123/mrdfoodclone/README.md

-# Mr. D Food clone app
+# :hamburger: Mr. D Food clone app
-Decided to make a Mr. D Food :hamburger: clone android app.
+Decided to make a Mr. D Food clone Android app.
 Unfortunately you can't order pizza on this one :disappointed_relieved:

 ## What I learned
 * Google Maps SDK for Android fundementals